- UCAS Code: FF41

-Royal Society of Chemistry, Chartered Society of Forensic Sciences
+- Accreditation: Royal Society of Chemistry, Chartered Society of Forensic Sciences

 Why this course?

+Transferable skills are taught in all years and include IT, scientific writing, presentation skills, report writing and problem-solving.
 You can study at a European University for one year of your degree, and you can choose to spend your placement year abroad.

 Transfer is possible between the other MChem courses and also the following shorter BSc degrees within the first three years:

-BSc (Hons) Chemistry
+- BSc (Hons) Chemistry

-BSc (Hons) Chemistry with Analytical Chemistry
+- BSc (Hons) Forensic and Analytical Chemistry

-BSc (Hons) Chemistry with Drug Discovery
+- BSc (Hons) Chemistry with Drug Discovery

 What you’ll study